Ginzburg–Landau theory

 In physics, Ginzburg–Landau theory, often called Landau–Ginzburg theory, named after Vitaly Ginzburg and Lev Landau, is a mathematical physical theory used to describe superconductivity.
 In its initial form, it was postulated as a phenomenological model which could describe type-I superconductors without examining their microscopic properties.
-One GL-type superconductor is the famous YBCO, and generally all cuprates.
+Alexei Abrikosov later used the theory to describe type-II superconductors as well.
+One GL-type superconductor is YBCO, and generally all cuprates.

-Later, a version of Ginzburg–Landau theory was derived from the Bardeen–Cooper–Schrieffer microscopic theory by Lev Gor'kov, thus showing that it also appears in some limit of microscopic theory and giving microscopic interpretation of all its parameters.
+Later, a version of Ginzburg–Landau theory was derived from the Bardeen–Cooper–Schrieffer microscopic theory by Lev Gor'kov, thus showing that it also appears in a limit of the microscopic theory and giving it a microscopic interpretation of all its parameters.
 The theory can also be given a general geometric setting, placing it in the context of Riemannian geometry, where in many cases exact solutions can be given.
 This general setting then extends to quantum field theory and string theory, again owing to its solvability, and its close relation to other, similar systems.

+Ginzburg was awarded a third of the 2003 Nobel prize in physics for his development of the theory.
+Abrikosov was awarded another third of this prize for his description of type-II superconductors using the theory.